CompuTec/wms-docs/user-guide/transactions/stock-transfer/from-transfer-request.md

   ![Document Details](./media/FTR-AddItem3.png)

-8. A. Clicking the '+' icon (1) leads to New Item form.
+8. A. Clicking the '+' icon (1) leads to the New Item form.
 Click the required Item or scan an Item code to add the item to the list.

   ![New Item](./media/NewItem-023.png)